gohugoio/hugo/content/content-management/formats.md

 ### Using MMark

-As Hugo ships with Mmark, using the syntax is as easy as changing the extension of your markdown files from `.md` to `.mmark`.
+As Hugo ships with Mmark, using the syntax is as easy as changing the extension of your content files from `.md` to `.mmark`.

 {{% warning %}}
 MMark support is still considered an *experimental* feature in Hugo.
 For example, shortcodes are not translated when used in an included `.mmark` file ([#3131](https://github.com/spf13/hugo/issues/3137)) and the aforementioned todo lists ([#2270](https://github.com/spf13/hugo/issues/2270)) and `EXTENSION_ABBREVIATION` ([#1970](https://github.com/spf13/hugo/issues/1970)) are not fully supported.
 Contributions are welcome.